The first Chromebook to use a chipset that’s never been used before is here.

 That’s the Acer Chromebook R13- powered by MediaTek’s MT8137C Quad-Core ARM Cortex processor.
 That’s a mouthful of words.

-If you’re not familiar with Chromebooks, or computer processors parts in general, Intel is the most popular brand on the planet.
-And Chromebooks hold up to this statistic very well.
-The majority of Chromebooks on the market are all powered by Intel chips.
+If you’re not familiar with these laptops, or computer processors parts in general, Intel is the most popular brand on the planet.

 The first Chromebook with a MediaTek chip

 However, Acer’s newest R-series laptops will be powered by a MediaTek chip, which is the first MediaTek chip to ever make an appearance within a Chromebook.
 The Acer R13 will be the first Chromebook ever made with MediaTek parts.
 Isn’t that exciting?
 Or is it daunting?